blip2/colonies/README.md

 The headend server runs on a Acer small form factor PC running Ubuntu which is connected to the office wall port.
 The server also connects to the Bradfield Centre wireless network with a fixed IP to allow users to interact with the installation.

+## Development

+Configured as Docker containers with docker installed `docker-compose up` should start the client (nuxt) in development mode and service (node) in the background.

 ## Support

 The installation software is currently being maintained by Ben Hussey (ben@blip2.net).
 Pull requests are very welcome.